JulianBirch/poppea/README.md

  * Since it's not returning a var, reloading on the repl won't change a curried function.
  * Be careful using currying with -> and ->>.
 The argument order may not be what you expect.
 Clojure doesn't have ML's rich operators.

+This is a valid alternative to over-long anonymous functions, and in my opinion vastly preferable to functions that just return other functions.

+### Performance

+`defn-curried` is marginally faster than `partial`.  `document-partial` is significantly slower.

 ### Road Map

 I'd like to implement a version that does eager evaluation of the code that only depends on the curried arguments, but it's much more complex than what has currently been implemented.